zinqlabs/stagehand/README.md

 BRAINTRUST_API_KEY=""
 ```

-After that, you can run the eval using `pnpm evals`
+After that, you can run the eval using `npm run evals`

 ### Adding new evals

 Running all evals can take some time.
 We have a convenience script `example.ts` where you can develop your new single eval before adding it to the set of all evals.

-You can run `pnpm example` to execute and iterate on the eval you are currently developing.
+You can run `npm run example` to execute and iterate on the eval you are currently developing.

 ### Building the SDK

 Stagehand uses [tsup](https://github.com/egoist/tsup) to build the SDK and vanilla `esbuild` to build scripts that run in the DOM.

-1. run `pnpm build`
+1. run `npm run build`
 2. run `npm pack` to get a tarball for distribution

 ## Acknowledgements